| From Grant Potter

 rounded and square tips at high Mach numbers.
 Maybe you should

+have one of each!
 The Poly-urethane finishes on the Russian props

 worry me a little.
 The paint is beautifully applied, indeed